 A description of the LEA, its schools, and its students in grades transitional kindergarten-12, as applicable to the LEA.
+LEAs may also provide information about their strategic plan, vision, etc.

-Crescent Valley Public Charter II is an independent study program with Dashboard Alternative School Status.
+Crescent Valley Public Charter II (CVII) is an independent study program with Dashboard Alternative School Status.
 Our current enrollment is 757, and we serve grades 9th-12th.
 We are in Tulare County serving urban and suburban students.
 We serve 12.8% English Learners, 86.3% low-income, 2.5% foster youth, and 14.2% students with disabilities.
-We are a charter school that serves a diverse student community with the mission of engaging students in learning, who are no longer enrolled in a traditional classroom program, or who prefer a personalized learning education in an alternative setting.
-Our goal is to successfully prepare students for work or college readiness through our integrated and personalized program of job readiness coursework and standards-based curriculum.
-Some students need the flexibility of an independent study model to meet family obligations, such as work or childcare needs.
-Many of our students reflect a diverse community with often low-income and English as a second language as a barrier to academic success.
-Some students may have been unsuccessful in the traditional school setting and simply seek an alternative choice in curriculum programs.
-The school offers alternative choices through site-based learning, independent study, and distance learning to enable students to acquire the knowledge necessary to make a difference in their lives.
-In addition, the school offers Small Group Instruction (SGI) for students that prefer interaction learning in small groups.
-Intervention learning programs are also available online, which include an on-site setting for intensive small-group instruction, reading, and writing.
+We are a charter school committed to serving a diverse student community with the mission of engaging learners who are no longer enrolled in traditional classroom settings or who prefer a personalized education in an alternative environment.
+Our goal is to effectively prepare students for college or career readiness through a comprehensive program that combines job readiness coursework with a standards-based curriculum.

+Many of our students require the flexibility of an independent study model to meet family responsibilities, such as work or childcare.
+Our student body is diverse, often reflecting low-income backgrounds, and for many, English is a second language, which can present academic challenges.
+Some students may have struggled in traditional school settings and are seeking an alternative approach to their education.

+To meet the varied needs of our students, we offer several learning options, including site-based learning, independent study, and online learning.
+These alternatives help students acquire the knowledge and skills they need to succeed and make meaningful changes in their lives.
+Additionally, we provide Small Group Instruction (SGI) for students who thrive in a more interactive, personalized learning environment.
+We also offer online intervention programs, with on-site intensive small-group instruction available for students who require additional support.